karsaj/ks/untitled.md

 ## Education

     * **Applied Information Technologist \(AIT\) Diploma,** Information Technology Institute, Toronto, ON.
 Nine-month postgraduate, team-based program with courses and projects involving business analysis, requirements gathering, research and solutions development using Microsoft network and application development, Oracle, and PowerBuilder technologies.
     * **Bachelor of Commerce \(Honours Business Administration\),** University of Windsor, ON.
 Specialized in Finance and Logistics Management.

- * **Bachelor of Arts \(Honours\),** York University, Glendon College, Toronto, ON.
+    * **Bachelor of Arts \(Honours\),** York University, Glendon College, Toronto, ON.Specialized in Economics.

-Specialized in Economics.
 Majored in English Literature and Philosophy.
 Functional in French.

 ## Azure Cloud-based Portfolio